-Today's Big Move: Short Covering And Desperate Buying Of Overpriced Stocks
+Today's Big Move: Short-Covering And Desperate Buying Of Overpriced Stocks

 However, the large moves on scant volume on stocks like McDonald's and Caterpillar show desperate buying by underperforming money managers.
 The intelligent investor has the advantage of patience.

-This is obviously a short-covering rally as the (NYSEARCA:VXX) has been such a huge loser over the past 2 days.
-The lack of volume is striking even though the analysts wont hardly mention it.
-With two hours to go in the trading day, volume is 26% less than average volume. (bottom right of chart).
+This is obviously a short-covering rally, as the (VXX) has been such a huge loser over the past two days.
+The lack of volume is striking, even though the analysts will hardly mention it.
+With two hours to go in the trading day, volume is 26% less than average volume (bottom right of chart).

 No institutional buying.
-Mostly short covering. (via Marektsmith)
+Mostly short-covering. (via MarketSmith)

-Desperate Buying:
+Desperate Buying

 Investors were desperate to own shares in two index favorites today.
 Huge gains on large volume.
 Let's take a closer look at the valuations.

-Today's Big Winners:
+Today's Big Winners

-Yes this is a company with virtually no growth trading at a p/e of 26.
-The market is trading near all-time highs as buybacks and no growth companies expand their p/e ratios thanks to the Fed policy of low interest rates.
+Yes, this is a company with virtually no growth trading at a P/E of 26.
+The market is trading near all-time highs, as buybacks and no-growth companies expand their P/E ratios, thanks to the Fed policy of low interest rates.
 This graph speaks for itself.
 A premium valuation for a company with no growth.

-The Fed:
+The Fed

-Again, fed policies impacting the valuation of this market.
+Again, Fed policies are impacting the valuation of this market.
 It's hard to ignore the impact of the Fed in nearly every market around the world.

-Caterpillar (NYSE:CAT)
+Caterpillar

-Another company with a premium p/e with even less growth than McDonald's.
+Another company with a premium P/E and with even less growth than McDonald's.
 This is the type of valuation that professional money managers are forced to buy to keep up with the huge gains in the stock market since the election.
-A 53 p/e with -18% revenue growth.
+A 53 P/E with -18% revenue growth.

-Investment returns since the election:
+Investment returns since the election

-Some incredible gains aided by p/e expansion and short-covering.
+Some incredible gains aided by P/E expansion and short-covering.
 Gains in the stock market always make the investor feel comfortable.
 But the intelligent investor needs to analyze what he actually owns.
-Stocks with no growth and large p/e's are incredibly risky territory for today's investor.
+Stocks with no growth and large P/Es are incredibly risky territory for today's investor.

 20%+ annual returns seem a bit much, but the market goes higher.